Resources

 Cooking for One by Simon Beckett Allen

-BOOK:This new book is designed to help newly bereaved people learn to love cooking for themselves at a time when they may have lost interest in food or never learned to cook.
+BIOGRAPHY/AUTOBIOGRAPHY: This new book is designed to help newly bereaved people learn to love cooking for themselves at a time when they may have lost interest in food or never learned to cook.

 Someone Close to You Has Been Bereaved (Downloadable Leaflets)

-LEAFLET: Leaflet aimed at helping concerned relatives or friends understand what a bereaved person might need and want.
+FACTUAL: Leaflet aimed at helping concerned relatives or friends understand what a bereaved person might need and want.
 Produced by Dying Matters.

 Stay Alive App

 APP: Suicide Prevention Application.
-For those at risk of suicide and people worried about someone
+For those at risk of suicide and people worried about someone.

 Help is at Hand

-Walking Through Winter, Katherine Gantlett
+Walking Through Winter by Katherine Gantlett

 Understanding Bereavement - The Welsh Version